FindMySchool LogoFindMySchool

 School uniform is required.
 Cost details are available on the school website.
 Meals are provided through the school catering team; the school actively promotes free school meals eligibility (54% of pupils qualify), with advice on how to apply available through the school office.

 Results expectations: This is a comprehensive, non-selective state school serving a community with significant deprivation.
-GCSE results (48% achieving grades 5+ in English and Maths) are solid and in line with national middle performance.
-A-Level results are below England average.
+GCSE results (36.9% achieving grades 5+ in English and Maths) sit around the national middle once Progress 8 is considered, with students making slightly above-average progress from their starting points.
+A-Level results sit in a broad middle band.
 If your family prioritises highest-attainment schools, schools ranking in the top 10% nationally offer different outcomes.
 However, if you value genuine support for individual progress, trauma-informed practice, and inclusive community, this school's approach is distinctive.

 Inner-city location: Kilburn is an urban area with high population density, diversity, and associated challenges (noise, limited green space, street activity).
 Some families thrive in this energy; others prefer quieter, more suburban settings.
 The school itself works hard to create calm and purposeful spaces despite external urban context.